wandb/docs/docs/guides/runs/alert.md

 ### Do "Run Finished" Alerts work in notebooks?

-No. **Run Finished** alerts (turned on with the **Run Finished** setting in User Settings) only work with Python scripts and are disabled in Jupyter Notebook environments to prevent alert notifications on every cell execution.
+No. **Run Finished** alerts (turned on with the **Run Finished** setting in User Settings) only work with Python scripts and are turned off in Jupyter Notebook environments to prevent alert notifications on every cell execution.

 Use `wandb.alert()` in notebook environments instead.